-The broad and balanced curriculum is differentiated to enable all children to access the learning.
+The broad and balanced curriculum is differentiated to enable all pupils to access the learning.
 Teachers have high expectations for all pupils.
-In planning and teaching, teachers provide suitable learning objectives, meet the pupils' diverse learning needs and promote inclusivity by removing barriers to learning.
-Pupils with SEN are taught with their peers in mainstream classes.
-In order to maximise learning, some pupils are withdrawn, individually and in small groups to take part in time-limited, individualised interventions planned to meet particular needs.
+In planning and teaching, teachers provide suitable learning objectives, meet a diverse range of learning needs and promote inclusivity by removing barriers to learning.
+Pupils with SEN who are not allocated a full-time placement within our ARP (additionally resourced provision) are taught with their peers in mainstream classes.
+Pupils who access an ARP placement access mainstream classes, where appropriate when reintegration is considered.
+In order to maximise learning, some pupils are withdrawn, individually and in small groups to take part in time-limited, individualised interventions, planned to meet particular needs.
 Teachers are responsible and accountable for the progress and development of the pupils.
 Pupils with SEN are actively encouraged and supported to join in and benefit from additional activities and clubs as well as any wider community activities.